kingkupps/SplunkARWeatherDemoToolkit/README.md

 # Splunk AR Weather Sensor Toolkit

 This repository contains a Raspberry Pi image, a Splunk dashboard, and documentation to help you get started with Splunk AR.
 With this toolkit, you can register a Raspberry Pi as an asset, much like you would another machine in production.
-Then. you can view augmented reality dashboards for live weather events from the Raspberry Pi's Sense Hat add-on with the Splunk AR mobile app.
+Then you can view augmented reality dashboards for live weather events from the Raspberry Pi's Sense Hat add-on with the Splunk AR mobile app.

 In this documentation, you can find the following resources: